Your Big Guide To Cleaning With Bicarbonate Of Soda

 Glass

 Whilst bicarbonate of soda is a mild abrasive, it can still scratch or damage glass or mirrors.
-Cornflour is an even milder abrasive, better suited for cleaning glass.
+For a non-toxic alternative for this job, try cornflour.
+This is an even milder abrasive, better suited for cleaning glass.

 Aluminium

-If you do accidentally use bicarbonate of soda on aluminium surfaces, rinse it off straight after cleaning to help avoid oxidisation.
+If you do accidentally use bicarbonate of soda on aluminium surfaces, rinse it off straight after cleaning to help avoid oxidation.

 Wood

 Similar to stone, bicarbonate of soda can damage the finish or sealant on wood furniture.
-Repeated use will eventually cause a dull finish on your furniture.
+Repeated use could eventually cause a dull finish on your furniture, so it is best avoided.

 Antique Silver